Savory Pumpkin Cornbread Muffins

 How to make Pumpkin Cornbread Muffins?

-1. Start by whisking together the cornmeal, flour, sugar, baking powder, pumpkin pie spice, and salt. (little helpers are great for mixing) Little girl mixing pumpkin cornbread muffin batter.
+1. Start by whisking together the cornmeal, flour, sugar, baking powder, pumpkin pie spice, and salt.
+(Little helpers are great for mixing) Little girl mixing pumpkin cornbread muffin batter.

 3. Make a well in the center of the dry ingredients and mix in the wet ingredients.
 The wet ingredients in the center of the dry ingredients for pumpkin cornbread muffins.